Danny’s DNA Discoveries – boletes of the PNW

 Leccinum 'cf idahoensis' © Sharon Squazzo

-Leccinum cf mazanitae - This must be our most common reddish capped species, as every sequence from the PNW of a red capped Leccinum (almost a dozen so far) seems to be the same genetic species.
+Leccinum cf mazanitae - This must be our most common reddish capped species, as every sequence from the PNW of a red capped Leccinum (almost a dozen so far) seems to be the same genetic species in ITS.
+Alternatively, there is more than one species that can't be distinguished by ITS, more study is needed.
 Mostly, the collections have been called L. manzanitae, said to have a reddish-brown cap, be found under Madrone and Manzanita and stain directly blue-grey, but the names on the collections don't mean much and some of the collections were found under conifers (although at least one was near Madrone).
-We need more collections with good data about the nearby trees and colour staining.
+We need more collections with good data about the nearby trees and colour staining, and non-ITS sequences.
 Perhaps this is the really the supposedly common conifer species described below, Leccinum ponderosum.

 Leccinum versipelle (atrostipitatum?)- many black scabers even when young, hardwoods like birch.
 Stains red then blue-grey.
 This EU species is verified in AK but we need local collections to see if the synonymy is correct.